 Additionally, there are two scoliosis types which are:

 As scoliosis runs in generations, the most common cause for it is hereditary factors.
-According to the Scoliosis Research Society, scoliosis doesn’t result from carrying heavy things or poor posture.
+Scoliosis doesn’t result from carrying heavy things or poor posture.
 There is no specific cause for more than 80% of scoliosis cases.

-The possible causes for other two less common forms of scoliosis are:
+The possible causes for the other two less common forms of scoliosis are: